Data-driven spectral decomposition and forecasting of ergodic dynamical systems

 \section{Galerkin approximation in a data-driven orthonormal basis}

-In this section, we present a Galerkin method with regularization for the eigenvalue problem of the generator in an orthonormal basis acquired through the diffusion maps algorithm.
-Our approach follows closely \cite{BerryEtAl15}, with the difference that we work in the Sobolev space $ H_1( M, \mu ) $ appropriate for the weak formulation of the regularized eigenvalue problem (as opposed to the $ L^2( M, \mu ) $ space employed in \cite{BerryEtAl15}).
-We also discuss the spectral properties of the regularized operator, including its asymptotic behavior in the weak-diffusion limit---this discussion will also motivate the time-change techniques of Section~\ref{secTimeChange}.
-We then describe the implementation of the techniques of Section~\ref{secPurePointSpectra} in the approximate eigenfunction basis acquired via the Galerkin scheme, and present numerical applications to a variable-speed ergodic flow on the 2-torus.
+In this section, we present a Galerkin method with regularization for the eigenvalue problem of the generator in an orthonormal basis acquired through the diffusion maps algorithm \citep[][]{CoifmanLafon06}.
+We also discuss the spectral properties of the regularized generator, including its asymptotic behavior in the weak-diffusion limit---this discussion will also motivate the time-change techniques of Section~\ref{secTimeChange}.
+We then describe the implementation of the techniques of Section~\ref{secPurePointSpectra} in the eigenfunction basis of the regularized generator, and present numerical applications to a variable-speed ergodic flow on the 2-torus.